ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 I chose breaks at 0, 50, 75, 125, 175, 225, 275, 325, 350, and inf.

+In the event that you need to reset your classes to start over with modifying your classes, click the *Classify* button again.

 Note: In case you need to know, in our DEM data, the Min value is -9.36748 and the Max value is 399.963.
 You can reset this if you need to by selecting the *Min/max* radio button in the *Min/Max Value Settings* again.

 ![alt text](https://github.com/MicheleTobias/Intro-to-Desktop-GIS-with-QGIS/blob/master/images/Raster_LayerProperties.PNG "Layer properties for DEM")